replace the unmaintained pipsi with the successor pipx

 Host bazaar.launchpad.net User LPUSERNAME Host git.launchpad.net User LPUSERNAME

-$ mkdir ~/launchpad $ cd ~/launchpad $ bzr --no-plugins cat http://bazaar.launchpad.net/~launchpad-pqm/launchpad/devel/utilities/rocketfuel-setup > rocketfuel-setup $ chmod a+x rocketfuel-setup $ ./rocketfuel-setup ## This will take a while -- maybe a few hours to get everything, ## depending on your Internet connection. ## ## Note that you will be prompted for your 'sudo' password, and for ## a Launchpad login ID.
+$ mkdir ~/launchpad $ cd ~/launchpad $ curl https://git.launchpad.net/launchpad/plain/utilities/rocketfuel-setup >rocketfuel-setup ## Read through the rocketfuel-setup script and make sure you're ## OK with what it's going to do. $ chmod a+x rocketfuel-setup $ ./rocketfuel-setup ## This will take a while -- maybe a few hours to get everything, ## depending on your Internet connection. ## ## Note that you will be prompted for your 'sudo' password, and for ## a Launchpad login ID.
 The sudo access is necessary to get ## Launchpad running on your box; the Launchpad.net login is not ## strictly necessary, and you can just hit Return there if you ## want; see below for an explanation. ## ## Note that this will make changes to your Apache configuration if ## you already have an Apache server on your box.
-It will also add ## entries to /etc/hosts and it will setup a postgresql server on ## your box. ## If you want to play safe with regards to your existing Apache, ## try this out in a virtual environment first. ## ## If you are running rocketfuel-setup to bring up a new machine ## you can pass --no-workspace to only perform the system-wide setup. ## ## Note that if rocketfuel-setup bails out with instructions to fix ## something you just need to run it again and it should pickup where ## it left off. $ sudo apt-get dist-upgrade ## This is just to make doubly-sure everything from the launchpad PPA ## gets installed. $ ls lp-branches/ lp-sourcedeps/ $ cd lp-branches ## You are now in a newly-created Bazaar repository, with one ## branch ('devel'), into whose working tree the other ## source dependencies have been symlinked.
+It will also add ## entries to /etc/hosts and it will setup a postgresql server on ## your box. ## If you want to play safe with regards to your existing Apache, ## try this out in a virtual environment first. ## ## If you are running rocketfuel-setup to bring up a new machine ## you can pass --no-workspace to only perform the system-wide setup. ## ## Note that if rocketfuel-setup bails out with instructions to fix ## something you just need to run it again and it should pickup where ## it left off. $ sudo apt-get dist-upgrade ## This is just to make doubly-sure everything from the launchpad PPA ## gets installed. $ ls launchpad/ lp-sourcedeps/ $ cd launchpad ## You are now in a newly-cloned Git repository, with one ## branch ('master'), into whose working tree the other ## source dependencies have been symlinked.
 The sourcedeps ## actually live in ../lp-sourcedeps, though.